nicolaserny/yoga-by-delphine/README.md

 $ cd yoga-by-delphine && pnpm install
 ```

-- Configure env variables by creating a _.env.development_ file (use the template file)
+- Configure env variables by creating a _.env_ file (use the template file)
 - Run the development server:

 ```bash